Taro Tsuchiya

 (email) ttsuchiy at cs.cmu.edu

 Hello, welcome to my webpage!
-I am a Ph.D. student at Carnegie Mellon University (CMU) School of Computer Science (SCS), studying Societal Computing at Software and Societal Systems (S3D).
+I am a 5th-year Ph.D. student at Carnegie Mellon University (CMU) School of Computer Science (SCS).
 I am fortunate to be advised by Dr. Nicolas Christin and work with his team at CyLab (Security and Privacy Institute).
-My current research interest lies in building financial safety and trust online.
-My work includes 1) online misbehavior in social media, 2) scam detection in the P2P marketplace and 3) blockchain forensics and network measurement.
-I am also a recipient of Nakajima Foundation Fellowship (2021-2023, 2023-2025) for my doctoral study.
+My research aims to enhance the safety and security of financial services through the lens of computer security.
+I study system- and software-level attacks, including denial-of-service and address poisoning on blockchain, while also addressing societal threats such as Sybil attacks, spam, toxicity, and market manipulation.
+I am also a recipient of the Nakajima Foundation Fellowship for my doctoral studies.

 news